 1 This document describes analytical quality control (AQC) requirements to support the validity of data used for checking compliance with maximum residue limits (MRLs), to support enforcement actions, or to assess consumer exposure to pesticides.
-The objectives are (i) to ensure that false positives or false negatives are not reported, (ii) to ensure that acceptable accuracy (bias) and precision are achieved and (iii) to achieve harmonisation of cost-effective AQC in the EU.
-Where options are provided, achievement of higher accuracy and precision will generally require application of the more stringent requirements.
+The objectives are (i) to ensure that false positives or false negatives are not reported, (ii) to ensure that acceptable trueness (bias) and precision are achieved and (iii) to harmonise cost-effective AQC in the EU.
+Where options are provided, achievement of higher trueness and precision will generally require application of the more stringent requirements.
+It is recommended that SANCO/825/00 rev.6 "Guidance document on residue analytical methods" is also consulted.